L-1 Visa Lawyer: Intracompany Transfer Visa

 Facilitates the seamless relocation of executives, managers, founders, or specialized employees.

-L-1 status is initially granted for a specific period and can be renewed in increments of up to two years, depending on the exact classification
+L-1 status is typically granted in increments of up to two years at a time, subject to maximum stay limits depending on the category.

 There are two primary classifications based on the employee’s role: